-Olaf was invited over to Grizedale from his New York city base due to his interest in and creation of niche indentities.
-He visited in 2002 making a post old skool work - the image of a cat made out of twigs and logs and originally titled, Cat.
+Olaf Breuning was invited over to Grizedale from his New York city base due to his interest in and creation of niche identities.
+He visited in 2002 making a post old skool work - the image of a cat made out of twigs and logs and originally titled, 'Cat'.
 He impressed the younger male artists by being accompanied by two female assistants both of whom seemed willing to get their clothes off for art-making.
-Olaf later handed his £1,000 cash fee to one of his assistants, saying "You might as well have this", which was even more impressive for the young Nat Mellors.
+Olaf later handed his £1,000 cash fee to one of his assistants, saying "You might as well have this," which was even more impressive for the young Nat Mellors.

-Home was shown in the Coniston Water Festival in 2005, and has also been shown at other major venues around the world.
+'Home' was shown in the Coniston Water Festival in 2005, and has also been shown at other major venues around the world.
 It has not been the financial success Olaf had hoped, failing to sell at its modest price of 30k (edition of 5).
-You can see it online here.

 For Olaf's first UK solo show at Chisenhale Gallery he employed 3 chainsaw artists at Grizedale to create a garden from roughly sawn logs.
 One piece of this work was shown at the Coniston Water Festival in the boat dressing event where it was dismissed by the judges as being "too weird".
 I don't think the show was a big success in London either.